satishmarathe/rover/README.md

 This should successfully compile the code and build a jar : mars-rover-1.0.0-RELEASE.jar

+Code coverage can be seen via index.html that gets built within target folder.

 To run the code run following command: java -cp .;<path_to>\mars-rover-1.0.0-RELEASE.jar  com.rover.RoverSolution